Have you ever cringed when your child said or did something, not socially acceptable?

 I look at manners as an essential life skill to teach my children, right along with healthy sleeping, and eating habits.
 If your child starts school, and doesn’t know how to share, or is mean to the other children, pretty soon he is going to find himself without friends.
 I have seen this in our foster children who haven’t been taught manners.
 They quickly become alienated in a group of friends, because the other children do not like the way they behave towards them.

-Modelling this behaviour is even more important than teaching the behaviour.
+Modelling behaviour is even more important than teaching behavior.
 You cannot expect your kids to mind their p’s and q’s if you aren’t.
-I always tell myself and my kids, “it doesn’t hurt to be kind, you don’t know how much a small smile might help someone else”.
+I always tell myself and my kids, “it doesn’t hurt to be kind, you don’t know how much a small smile might help someone else.”

 So remember this when someone cuts you off in the car, or steps in front of you in line.
 Don’t let yourself be walked all over in the name of manners but be kind and courteous to all you meet.
 Please do not think I am perfect with this, my temper is quick to rise, and sometimes being courteous is not on my list of priorities.
 But I do consciously make an effort to do my very best.